For workers

 Scotland

-Migrant workers on the Seasonal Worker visa can get healthcare free of charge from the National Health Service (NHS) in Scotland.
+Migrant workers can get healthcare free of charge from the National Health Service (NHS) in Scotland.

 Workers should register as an NHS patient with a family doctor – a General Practitioner (GP) – and will not have to pay for this.
-The GP will help those on the Seasonal Worker Visa access any healthcare they may need and can arrange an interpreter to facilitate engagement.
+The GP can arrange an interpreter to facilitate engagement.
 At point of registration the GP may ask for some documents to prove an individual is in work, this could include proof of visa, a work contract or wage slip.
+Workers without a fixed address can also show the Access to Healthcare card to demonstrate entitlements and right to register without a fixed address.
 If the GP prescribes medication to a worker this is free to access from a pharmacy in Scotland.

 Once registered most healthcare excluding dental treatment or eye care is free to workers this includes primary care, secondary care and emergency care.
-All services that are free to Scottish citizens are also free to workers on the SWV in Scotland.
+All services that are free to Scottish citizens are also free to migrant workers in Scotland.

 England, Wales and Northern Ireland